brandon-rhodes/pyephem/src/ephem/doc/coordinates.rst

   >>> print ecl.long, ecl.lat
   335:26:06.3 -6:39:15.6

-  The equinox of the resulting coordinates is the same as that used by the body for its astrometric coordinates:
+  The epoch of the resulting coordinates is the same as that used by the body for its astrometric coordinates:

-  >>> print ecl.equinox
+  >>> print ecl.epoch
   2000/1/1 12:00:00

 **Asking for other epochs**